Articles & Guides

 In many cases, you may be going into a home where there is one healthy spouse and one ill spouse, points out Fuchs.
 If you are working with someone who is married, pay attention to the dynamic between the two spouses.
 Often it’s the well spouse who really needs your support, she explains, and it’s not uncommon for the ill spouse to be resistant to help.
 In that scenario, it helps to emphasize that you’re there to help the well spouse, too.

-Fuchs recently encountered this situation, where the client had dementia and didn’t understand why she, the caregiver, was there: “I said, ‘I’m just here to help your husband, his back hurts.’
+Fuchs recently encountered this situation, where a patient had dementia and didn’t understand why she, the caregiver, was there: “I said, ‘I’m just here to help your husband, his back hurts.’
 It’s really understanding if the person has cognitive impairments, you need to come up with strategies to help ingratiate yourself with both parties.”

 Additionally, if the couple still sleeps in the same bedroom, be aware of privacy and respect any boundaries, Fuchs says.
 If you’re unsure how to handle it, ask.